aliasrobotics/RVD/README.md

 *Together with RVD, we propose a coherent diclosure policy adopted first by Alias Robotics.
 Thee disclosure policy is highly inspired by [Google's Project Zero](https://googleprojectzero.blogspot.com/p/vulnerability-disclosure-faq.html).
 TL;DR, unless otherwise specified, we adhere to a 90-day disclosure deadline for new vulnerabilities*.

 *This policy is strongly in line with our desire to improve the robotics industry response times to security bugs, but also results in softer landings for bugs marginally over deadline.
-According to [our research](https://arxiv.org/pdf/1806.06681.pdf), most vendors are ignoring security flaws completely.
+According to [our research](https://arxiv.org/pdf/1806.06681.pdf) ([HTML reading edition](https://cybersecurityrobotics.com/research/robot-hazards-safety-to-security/)), most vendors are ignoring security flaws completely.
 We call on all researchers to adopt disclosure deadlines in some form, and feel free to use our policy verbatim (we've actually done so, from [Google's](https://www.google.com/about/appsecurity/)) if you find our record and reasoning compelling.
 Creating pressure towards more reasonably-timed fixes will result in smaller windows of opportunity for blackhats to abuse vulnerabilities.
 Given the direct physical connection with the world that robots have,  in our opinion, vulnerability disclosure policies such as ours result in greater security in robotics and an overall improved safety.
 A security-first approach is a must to ensure safe robotic operations.*

 The maintainers of RVD believe that vulnerability disclosure is a two-way street where both vendors and researchers, must act responsibly.
 We generally adhere to a **90-day disclosure deadline for new vulnerabilities** while other flaws such as simple bugs or bugs could be filed at any point in time (refer to [Appendix A](#appendix-a-vulnerabilities-bugs-bugs-and-more) for the difference between vulnerabilities, bugs and bugs).
 We notify vendors of vulnerabilities immediately, with **details shared in public with the defensive community after 90 days**, or sooner if the vendor releases a fix.